-Bullying is repeated aggression but all incidents of aggression are investigated.
-This means the school will take into account not just what the victim says, but also the perceptions of those who witnessed the incident or are aware of the circumstances.
+Bullying is repeated aggression, but all incidents of aggression are investigated.
+This means the school will consider not just what the child says, but also the perceptions of those who witnessed the incident or are aware of the circumstances.

 Bullying affects all members of the school community.